zowe/docs-site/docs/extend/extend-apiml/api-mediation-oidc-authentication.md

     `#TODO- Find what command is needed`

-**Note:** If the ZOWE runtime user ZWESVUSR is configured as the externalMapperUser, some permissions listed above may be already configured during the ZOWE installation.
+**Note:** If the ZOWE runtime user ZWESVUSR is configured as the identityMapperUser, some permissions listed above may be already configured during the ZOWE installation.

 ## API ML configuration
 Use the following procedure to enable the feature to use an OIDC Access Token as the method of authentication for the API Mediation Layer Gateway.